 4.4.
 Configure your cluster to make the services of the case study available, use the following naming convention: <service>.<group>.com

 Provide a screenshot with the store UI and the dev-tools showing the network tab with the data being loaded.
-(You should be able to show the full application on the acceptance session)
+(You should be able to show the full application during the acceptance session)

 created the store-ui-ingress.yaml file